-The School openly acknowledges the seriousness of bullying, and its potential to cause significant psychological damage.
+The School openly acknowledges the seriousness of bullying, and its potential to affect the social, mental and emotional health of the victim.
 Victims of bullying are likely to lose self-confidence and self-esteem, and even blame themselves for "inviting" the bullying behaviour.
 This unhappiness is likely to affect their concentration and impair their learning.
 Some victims may experience stress-related symptoms such as stomach aches and headaches, nightmares or anxiety attacks.
 Some may avoid being bullied by not going to school.
-In extreme cases, bullying can lead to suicide.
+In extreme cases, bullying can lead to serious self-harm and even suicide.

 The School also acknowledges that bullying involves an imbalance of power between the perpetrator and the victim.
 This could involve perpetrators of bullying having control over the relationship which makes it difficult for those they bully to defend themselves.
-The imbalance of power can manifest itself in several ways; it may be physical, psychological (knowing what upsets someone), derive from an intellectual imbalance, or by having access to the support of a group, or the capacity to socially isolate.
+The imbalance of power can manifest itself in several ways; it may be physical, psychological (knowing what upsetssomeone), derive from an intellectual imbalance, or by having access to the support of a group, or the capacity to socially isolate.
 It can result in the intimidation of a person or persons through the threat of violence or by isolating them either physically or online.

-As stated in the School's Child Protection Policy, the School recognises that children are capable of abusing their peers.
-Such peer on peer abuse can manifest itself in a number of ways e.g. sexting, girls being sexually touched / assaulted, boys being subject to initiation / hazing type violence.
-The School will never tolerate peer on peer abuse or pass it off as "banter" or "part of growing up".
+As stated in the School's Safeguarding Policy, the School recognises that children are capable of abusing their peers.
+Such child-on-child abuse can manifest itself in a number of ways e.g. sending or requesting nudes or semi-nudes, girls being sexually harassed or assaulted, boys being subject to initiation / hazing type violence.
+The School will never tolerate child-on-child abuse or pass it off as "banter", "part of growing up" or "boys being boys". but the school recognises that the use of offensive language can itself have a significant impact on its target and, if left unchallenged or dismissed as "banter" or "just having a laugh"., This can lead to a reluctance to report further bullying behaviour.
+The School aims to ensure early intervention in order to set clear expectations of what is and is not acceptable behaviour and stop negative behaviours escalating.